jingjingl18/openai-cs-agents-demo/README.md

 1. **Start with a bill check request:**
    - User: "I want to check my bill."
    - The Triage Agent will route you to the bill_dispute_resolve_agent.
-   - bill_dispute_resolve_agent: "I can help you cancel your flight.
-I have your confirmation number as LL0EZ6 and your flight number as FLT-476.
-Can you please confirm that these details are correct before I proceed with the cancellation?"

 2. **Bill Check:**
    - The bill_dispute_resolve_agent will ask to confirm your account number.